cerdem12/MEMMAL/README.md

 # MEMMAL

 MEMMAL is a simple recipe to construct large-scale mechanistic models using machine learned associations as new connections.
 MEMMAL is based on two recent tools: [SPARCED](https://github.com/birtwistlelab/SPARCED) and [MOBILE](https://github.com/cerdem12/MOBILE).
-More info about them can be found [here](https://rdcu.be/cP6tK) and [here](https://www.biorxiv.org/content/10.1101/2022.07.24.501297v1.full).
 The pre-print for MEMMAL is [here](http://cemale.people.clemson.edu/).

 ## Dependencies